mlooff/InterimPerformance-Dot-Gov-2018/_posts/2018-08-15-best-in-class-solutions.md

 permalink: /2018-08-15-best-in-class-Solutions.md/

-description: New fact sheets now are available for more than 30 Best-in-Class solutions, highlighting their unique value for agencies.
+description: New fact sheets are available for more than 30 Best-in-Class solutions, highlighting their unique value for agencies.

 summary: summary_large_image